jaakkolantero/fullstackopen_project/DIARY.md

 ## 28.11.

 Had some random problems with @zeit/next-css last night so restructured the whole project.
 Also stumbled upon a great starter [product-boilerplate](https://github.com/nice-boys/product-boilerplate).
 There is so much new stuff so I will look in to them gradually and add the needed parts to the project.

+## 29.11. - 1.12.

+A lot of fighting with react-spring and react-use-gesture but atleast I feel really confident using them now.
+As a note to myself: don't try to use react-use-gesture with absolute positioning elements.
+Got really erratic behavior.
+Negative margin seems to bee the way to go.